⚡ Quick Verdict:

 - Built-in social listening for brand monitoring

-- Advanced analytics with competitor benchmarking
+- In depth analytics with benchmarking reports

-- Wide range of third-party app integrations
+- Wider range of integrations with third party apps

 ❌ Cons

-- No free plan available anymore
+- No free plan or free version available

 - Steep learning curve for new users

-- Expensive compared to simpler alternatives
+- Expensive compared to other social media tools

 Feature Comparison